joeytakeda/misc/table.md

 `@version` specifies the version number of the TEI Guidelines against which this document is valid.

-*  **Status***  Optional
+*  **Status**: Optional
-*  **Datatype***  teidata.version
+*  **Datatype**: teidata.version
-*  **Note***  Major editions of the Guidelines have long been informally referred to by a name made up of the letter P (for Proposal) followed by a digit.
+*  **Note**: Major editions of the Guidelines have long been informally referred to by a name made up of the letter P (for Proposal) followed by a digit.
 The current release is one of the many releases of the fifth major edition of the Guidelines, known as P5.
 This attribute may be used to associate a TEI document with a specific release of the P5 Guidelines, in the absence of a more precise association provided by the source attribute on the associated `schemaSpec`.